ElVit/hassio-addons/lftp/DOCS.md

     password: '!secret password'
 ```

+> [!TIP]
-**HINT**: You may also use [home assistant secrets](https://www.home-assistant.io/docs/configuration/secrets/) in your addon-configuration.
+> You may also use [home assistant secrets](https://www.home-assistant.io/docs/configuration/secrets/) in your addon-configuration.
-At least for your password it is highly recommended to use it.
+> At least for your password it is highly recommended to use it.

+> [!TIP]
-**HINT**: Please be aware that if the path `/config/*` is used in the addon-configuration, this path is actually mapped to the directoy `/addon_configs/xxxxxxxx_webdav/` (`xxxxxxxx` is the hex value of the addon repository).
+> Please be aware that if the path `/config/*` is used in the addon-configuration,
+> this path is actually mapped to the directoy `/addon_configs/xxxxxxxx_webdav/` (`xxxxxxxx` is the hex value of the addon repository).

-## Options:

 ### Option: `script_dir`